 The amendments are effective for annual reporting periods beginning on or after 1 January 2023.
-The directors and management have not yet assessed the impact of the application of this amendment on the company's financial statements.
+The directors and management anticipates that the adoption of these amendments is unlikely to have a significant impact on the company's financial statements.

 Amendments to IAS 12 Income Taxes: Deferred tax related to assets and liabilities arising from a single transaction